 Me: “I’ll raise it like it is one of my own, and have a little cry when it moves into its own place.”

 Diana Krall’s cover of Tom Waits’ wonderful song moves it up out of end-of-week melancholy into Saturday night/Sunday morning mellow.
 Mmmmm.

 and remember what peace there may be in silence.

 As far as possible, without surrender,

 If you compare yourself with others,

 you may become vain and bitter;

 The olive branch has symbolized peace since before words were written, thousands of years BC.
 The ancient tale tells us that Poseidon, the god of the sea, and Athena, the goddess of wisdom, competed in a contest for a city.
 The one who could produce the gift most useful to mortals would win.
 Poseidon offered the horse, for its use in warfare.
-Athena offered the olive tree, for its use as food; …Read More
+Athena offered the olive tree, for its use …Read More

 I often see writings that say we need more people to do more work toward leaving a better planet for our children.